After pandemic year, Region Nine focuses on economic resilience among local counties

 “We can’t have our region be known for social upheaval,” said Grienswic.
 “We want to be known as being welcoming in the greater context that Minnesota and Region Nine especially is a welcoming area that helps connect people to various resources and opportunities.”

 Grienswic said that building a welcoming reputation is needed to confront the region’s aging and declining population.
 Only three counties in the region — Le Sueur, Nicollet and Blue Earth — saw their populations grow over the past 10 years.
-While Le Sueur saw a rise by 4.3%, the county has one of the oldest populations in the region with a median age of 46 years.
+The rest of the communities, including Waseca, had their populations fall.

 One area where Grienswic sees room for growth is manufacturing.
 It’s one of the largest industries in the region, employing 17% of workers across the nine counties.
 Food processing and manufacturing is also associated with the highest wages in the region, with an average annual wage of $59,000.